deislabs/image-layer-provenance/README.md

               "digest": "Layer digest, such as sha256:1efc27...",
               "size": 31366757 // layer size
             },
-            "LayerCreationType": "LayerType",
+            "LayerCreationType": "Dockerfile/BuildKit, Bazel, ko, etc.",
+            "LayerCreationParameters": {
+            // LayerCreationParameters contains layer creation metadata specific to the build type.
+            // For example, for Dockerfile/BuildKit originating builds, it contains the following:
+              "DockerfileLayerCreationType": "...",
-            // LayerType can be one of the following:
+              // DockerfileLayerCreationType can be one of the following:
               // FROM-PrimaryBaseImageLayer          // for layers inherited from base image layers
               // COPY-FromMultistageBuildStageLayer  // for layers created through `COPY --from` multistage build stages
               // COPY-CommandLayer                   // for layers created through a plain COPY instruction
               // ADD-CommandLayer                    // for layers created by the ADD instruction
               // RUN-CommandLayer                    // for layers created by the RUN instruction "DockerfileCommands": [
                 {
                   "Cmd": "The Dockerfile instruction command, such as FROM, ADD, COPY, RUN, etc.", "SubCmd": "",
                   "Json": false,
                   "Original": "The original instruction in source, such as 'FROM docker.io/library/postgres:14-bullseye'", "StartLine": 30, // the original source line number that starts this command) "EndLine": 30,   // the original source line number that ends this command) "Flags": [],     // Any flags such as `--from=...` for multistage `COPY` commands.)
                   "Value": [       // The contents of the command, such as 'registry/repository:digest' for the FROM command) "docker.io/library/postgres:14-bullseye"
                   ]
                 }
+              }
             ],
             // If the layer was inherited from a base image layer, 'BaseImage' is populated with the base image reference.)
             "BaseImage": "docker.io/library/postgres:14-bullseye",
             "AttributionAnnotations": null
+            // AttributionAnnotations contains the entity responsible
+            // for the vulnerabilities associated with this layer.
+            // For example, if the layer came from a base image,
+            // then this contains the base image maintainer details.
+            // For example, if the layer was created from a Dockerfile
+            // instruction (not from a base image),
+            // then this contains the Dockerfile maintainer details.
           }
         }
       },